-Google’s new environmentally preferable hotel designation makes it easier for travelers to choose safer, healthier lodging.
+Google’s new environmentally preferable hotel designation makes it easier for travelers to choose safer, healthier, and certified green hotels.
 To be added to the tool, hotels must update their Google My Business account with their sustainability practices and maintain an ecolabel certification from a participating third-party organization.

 Now more than ever, guests are looking for proven-green properties.
 In 2019, 70% of global travelers said they were more likely to book a green accommodation, and 62% preferred one with an ecolabel.
 Today, spurred by what a recent report calls the “pandemic effect,” consumers are continuing to turn toward sustainable travel, with 83% agreeing that sustainable travel is vital and 61% citing the pandemic as a reason they want to travel more sustainably moving forward.